jonseb974/holbertonschool-validation/module3_task2/README.md

 ### Concepts

-You should have a basic knowledge of the following concepts
+You should have a basic knowledge of the following concepts:
 - What is and how to use git tags
 - Basics of what is and how to use a GitHub “Release”
 - What is and how to create/use a ZIP archive
 - Know how to write a valid YAML file

 ### Make/Makefile usage